Corner kick

 Jermaine Jenas (Tottenham Hotspur) taking a corner kick against Manchester United.
 The Tottenham players (blue) attempt to move into position to direct the corner towards the goal, while the United players (red, with goalkeeper in yellow) attempt to defend.
 The assistant referee (green, with flag) ensures that the corner is taken from inside the quarter-circle area.

 Alessandro Del Piero takes a corner kick for Sydney FC.

 Corner area of the football field.

-A corner kick, commonly known as a corner, is the method of restarting play in a game of association football when the ball goes out of play over the goal line, without a goal being scored and having last been touched by a member of the defending team.
-The kick is taken from the corner of the field of play nearest to the place where the ball crossed the goal line.
+A corner kick, commonly known as a corner, is the method of returning the ball in a game of association football when the ball goes out of play over the goal line, without a goal being scored and having last been touched by a member of the defending team.
+The kick is taken from the corner of the field of play nearer to the place where the ball crossed the goal line.

 Corners are considered to be a reasonable goal-scoring opportunity for the attacking side, though not as much as a penalty kick or a direct free kick near the edge of the penalty area.

 A corner kick that scores without being touched by another player is called an Olimpico goal, or less commonly, Olympic goal.